marlonbarrios/marlonbarrios.github.io/README.md

 Marlon's work manifests in the the creation of interactive web applications, installations/performances, and experiences that invite audience engagement and entanglement with cognitve systems.

-Marlon is a researcher and meditation teacher in residence at Lake Studios Berlin, Germany and teaches and consults internationaly.
+Marlon is the creator of [dance-tech.net](https://www.dance-tech.net and is a researcher/meditation teacher in residence at Lake Studios Berlin, Germany.

+He exhibits, performs,  teaches and consults internationaly.

 ## [Longish Bio](https://marlonbarrios.github.io/extended_bio/)